 Lastly, independent study courses may not be used as related courses without special approval; these courses are not preapproved even if the entire subject area is on the list.

-Any 2000-level or above course (except for the prohibited courses noted above) may be used as a related course if approved by a psychological sciences faculty advisor, preferably in advance.
+Any 2000-level or above course (except for the prohibited courses noted above) that is listed below may be used as a related course.
 Examples include coursework for a minor, double major, or additional degree.
 Use of non-preapproved courses on the final plan of study requires a psychological sciences faculty advisor’s approval/signature.
+Students seeking approval for a course that is not listed on our pre-approved list, should email firstname.lastname@example.org.
+For students who have transfer credit, the course must be given direct equivalency in order for it to be used on teh plan of study as a related.
+For example, HDFS 92000 cannot be used as a related course.

 The subject areas and courses listed below are preapproved for use as related coursework for any psychological sciences major plan of study.
 The list is comprised of entire subject areas (bolded) from which any 2000+ course (except where specifically prohibited) can be used, including cross-listed courses.
 Any graduate level course will be counted as a related course as well.